Cloud-based EHR:

 What are the top cloud EHR platforms?

-The most popular cloud-based EHR/EMR platforms are Cerner, Allscripts, Practice Fusion, NextGen, Athenahealth, CareCloud, DrChrono, and Greenway.
+The most popular out-of-the-box cloud-based EHR/EMR systems are Cerner, Allscripts, Practice Fusion, NextGen, Athenahealth, CareCloud, DrChrono, and Greenway.
+Platforms like Microsoft Cloud for Healthcare or Odoo are great for developing a customized solution.

 Can I migrate my EHR to the cloud?